dmydud/theory-for-data-science/README.md

-# Math for Data Science
+# Theory for Data Science

-Welcome to the **Math for Data Science** repository!
-This repository is dedicated to exploring fundamental mathematical concepts essential for understanding and applying data science techniques.
+Welcome to the **Theory for Data Science** repository!
+This repository is dedicated to exploring fundamental concepts essential for understanding and applying data science techniques.

 ## Overview